ishbguy/lock.sh/README.md

     lock.sh -S 5                    # Shuffle every 5 seconds without args, it will try fortune
                                     # by default, or will invoke login screen
     lock.sh -S 5 one two three      # Shuffle every 5 seconds with args
+    lock.sh -AS 5                   # Shuffle every 5 seconds with local ascii arts
     lock.sh -e '$(date +%H:%M)'     # Dynamic expansion the date output

 This program is released under the terms of the MIT License.